HolographicWings/Monster-Hunter-Portable-3rd-HD-Pack-Enhanced/README.md

 - Disabled the **resource-map and AI-upscaled maps**.
   These maps were inconsistent between Resource-map and AI-upscaled maps, and AI-upscaled HUD is an ugly affront.
 - Corrected **improper filtering settings** on several HUD textures, eliminating unwanted blur.
-- Cleaned many **alpha impurities** on several swamp textures caused by the AI ​​used for upscaling the original packs.
+- Cleaned many **alpha impurities** on several swamp textures caused by the AI ​​used for upscaling in the original packs.

 ### Formatting Fixes
 - Corrected **layout deviations**, **illegal characters**, and **lowered uppercase characters** in the texture pack structure.